maxboeck/mxb-jekyll/_posts/web-layout-tomorrow/2018-06-14-layouts-of-tomorrow.md

 The original design shows that the section backgrounds and the tile grid move at different speeds, creating the illusion of depth.
 Nothing extraordinary, just some good old parallax.

-While this effect is usually achieved by hooking into the scroll event and then applying different `transform` styles via Javascript, there's a better way to do it, entirely in CSS.
+While this effect is usually achieved by hooking into the scroll event and then applying different `transform` styles via Javascript, there's a better way to do it: entirely in CSS.

 The secret here is to leverage CSS 3D transforms to separate the layers along the z-axis.
 [This technique](https://developers.google.com/web/updates/2016/12/performant-parallaxing) by Scott Kellum and Keith Clark essentially works by using `perspective` on the scroll container and `translateZ` on the parallax children: